yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

      // RequestProtocol, one of the predefined values
      // Driver must check the protocol used to match
-     // BucketClass:supportedProtocols - {"azureblob", "gcs", "s3", ... } [3]
+     // BucketClass:supportedProtocol - {"azureblob", "gcs", "s3", ... } [3]
      // BucketRequest:protocol - use this as request protocol but check
-     // if the protocol is in the BucketClass' suppportedProtocols DataProtocol request_protocol = 2;
+     // if the protocol is in the BucketClass' suppportedProtocol DataProtocol request_protocol = 2;

      // DriverParameters, these are parameters that are extracted from